vanbou/MFRAN/README.md

 ## Introduction

-The files in src/data are used to process the data set src/loss stores the loss function src/model houses the proposed model and the tool classes for calculating the number of parameters and visualizing them src/main.py is the primary function src/option.py is set for the training/test parameter src/template.py provides training/testing templates src/trainer.py is the training code src/ Utility.py is a utility class src/videotester.py is used to process video
+- The files in src/data are used to process the dataset

+- src/loss stores the loss function
+- src/model houses the proposed model and the tool classes for calculating the number of parameters and visualizing them
+- src/main.py is the primary function
+- src/option.py is set for the training/test parameter
+- src/template.py provides training/testing templates
+- src/trainer.py is the training code
+- src/ Utility.py is a utility class
+- src/videotester.py is used to process video

 In test, PSNR and SSIM are used to test SR image, and can also be used for data set generation.
 The running environment is matlab